Skip to navigation Skip to content

 • cancel payment if the job seeker fails to re-engage within 29 days

 Job seekers requesting a review of the decision to suspend their payment need to first talk to their provider or the Digital Services Contact Centre for job seekers connected to a Workforce Australia Online provider.
-If the job seeker is not satisfied with the outcome, they can contact the Department of Employment and Workplace Relations' National Customer Service Line.
+If the job seeker is not satisfied with the outcome, they can contact the Department of Employment and Workplace Relations' (DEWR) National Customer Service Line.
 If the job seeker is still not satisfied with the outcome, Services Australia manage the remainder of the review process.
 See Non-compliance with compulsory requirements - review and appeals.

 Job seeker contacts following a CDR cancellation